-The 2013 Neil Gaston Student Achievement Award includes a cash prize and will be presented at the School of Business Commencement Program, on May 17th.
+The 2014 Neil Gaston Student Achievement Award includes a cash prize and will be presented at the School of Business Commencement Program.

 Until his retirement on January 1, 2001, Dr. Neil Gaston spent almost all of his adult life (about 44 years) at The College of New Jersey.
 When he first arrived as a freshman in 1956, the College was known as Trenton State Teachers’ College.
 He graduated in 1960, earning his Masters’ Degree in 1962 from what had become Trenton State College.
 After graduation he accepted a teaching position at Sparta NJ High School, but in his third year there he was invited to return to the College as a faculty member – an invitation which he, at first, refused.